Meet the First Class of Aha! Fellows

 This is just the beginning that we hope will help accelerate the change so many of us desire — as I recently told the fellows, we will grow and learn together.

 We plan to open up fellowship classes once or twice a year to start.
-So if you are interested in applying to the 2021 Aha! fellowship program, check back at the Aha! blog to see when the next round of applications opens.
+So if you are interested in applying to the 2021 Aha! fellowship program, sign up to get notified when the next round of applications opens.

 And if you are not eligible or able to apply, please share the program in professional groups or with your own company.
 If you are thinking about building your own program, contact us so we can share what we have done and learned.
 We want this program to be sustainable and inspire other organizations to actively be a force for greater opportunity for all.